QiKatherine/QiKatherine.github.io/content/post/The-seasoned-schemer.md

         (or (is-first? (car lat) (cdr lat))
             (two-in-a-row? (cdr lat)))))))

-;(two-in-a-row? '(Italian sardines sardines spaghetti parsley)) -> true
+(two-in-a-row? '(Italian sardines sardines spaghetti parsley)) ;-> true
 {{< /highlight >}}

 There are other ways to realize the same functionality.
-The trait of the above one is that, it is the `(or two-in-a-row?)` get to decide termination.
-The `(is-first?)` returns #f for two cases, one is when the original lat has one atom, the other is no two-in-row.
-The first case will not make the function terminate - even though the lat is null with `(is-first?)` returns #f, the `(or two-in-a-row?)` will continue running for at least another round.
-This makes the program a bit wrong: we want to add termination judgment to `(is-first?)`, to make it immediately terminate for empty argument, like this:
+A slight issue of the above one is that, it is the `(or two-in-a-row?)` get to decide termination.

+For example cases
+`(two-in-a-row? '(a))` and `(two-in-a-row? '(a b))` both print #f.
+For the first case the function does not immediately terminate - even though the `(is-first? a '())` returns #f, the `(or two-in-a-row?)` still gets called for at least another round.
+The same thing happen in the latter example in the second round of `(two-in-a-row?)`.
+That means the `(or)` design is systematically less efficient - in this chapter, all we will learn is to make sure the program as efficient as possible.
+So we can rewrite `(is-first?)` to make it immediately terminate for empty _lat_, like this:

 {{< highlight scheme >}}
 (define is-first-b?